Skip to content

 There are also skill-specific babysitting and childcare courses and certifications you can take, although many parents care more about who you are than exactly what you know.

-Some parents will go by local word of mouth by asking friends and neighbors for referrals, but many will likely turn to apps like Sitly.ca and Babysits.ca.
+Some parents will go by local word of mouth by asking friends and neighbours for referrals, but many will likely turn to apps like Sitly.ca and Babysits.ca.
 You can add value to babysitting services by offering to teach or tutor the kids or other special activities.

 Car washing and detailing